Shrutika84/QnAExtractor/README.md

-# 🔥 QnAForge – AI-Powered Question-Answer Generator from PDFs
+# 🔥 QnAExtractor – AI-Powered Question-Answer Generator from PDFs

 QnAForge is an AI-powered tool that extracts text from PDFs and generates **relevant questions and answers** using **Ollama** and **Llama2**. 🚀📚